radiospiel/activerecord-metal/README.md

     All Files (97.22% covered at 88.78 hits/line)
     6 files in total.
 288 relevant lines.
 280 lines covered and 8 lines missed

+## Hacking ActiveRecord::Metal

+The following gives you a IRB console

+    bundle exec script/console

 ## License

 The activerecord-metal gem is distributed under the terms of the Modified BSD License, see LICENSE.BSD for details.